Transition between radial and toroidal orders in a trimer-based magnetic metasurface: Magnetic dipole moments hybridization in a metasurface

-The results of these calculations are summarized in Fig.~\ref{fig:fig4}.
-The collective MD mode of the trimer is effectively excited in the metasurface when it is irradiated with an LCP wave, while when it is irradiated with an RCP wave, only a very slight manifestation of this mode is observed in the transmission spectra.
-When $H_0$ increases, the corresponding resonant frequency is shifted towards higher frequencies, and the quality factor of the resonance changes, whereas the manifestation of the resonance in the spectra of the RCP wave becomes to be smoothed out (just for convenience, in the figure, we have marked the positions of the collective MD resonance on the frequency scale with grey vertical lines ending with arrows and also indicated its particular resonant frequencies in rectangular frames).
-The change in the quality factor is explained by the approaching of the mode frequency to the ferromagnetic resonance frequency and, thus, an increase in the level of magnetic losses.
-Moreover, this effect is also caused by a change in the characteristic of the collective MD mode itself.
-Thus, the appearance of the collective MD mode in the transmission spectra of the RCP wave at low $H_0$ indicates that the field distribution of this mode is different from that at the higher $H_0$, where this resonance completely disappears.
-It means that in the particular $H_0$ range, the components may appear in the field of the collective MD mode which can interact with the magnetic subsystem even when the metasurface is irradiated with the RCP wave.
-All these features can be revealed from the dipole contributions and electromagnetic field patterns calculated for the metasurface unit cell.
+The results of these calculations are summarized in Fig.~\ref{fig:fig5} where the dispersion curve of the collective MD mode is also presented.
+This mode of the trimer is effectively excited in the metasurface when it is irradiated with the LCP wave, while when it is irradiated with the RCP wave, only a very slight manifestation of the mode is observed in the transmission spectra.
+When $H_0$ increases, the corresponding resonant frequency is shifted towards higher frequencies.
+In contrast to the spectral feature of the LCP wave, the manifestation of the corresponding resonance in the spectra of the RCP wave is smoothed out.
+The overall conclusion can be made that in the region of existence of the collective MD mode, the transmission coefficient of the LCP wave approaches zero, thus the wave transmitted through the metasurface acquires RCP polarization.

+These different transmissions for the RCP and LCP waves are a manifestation of the phenomenon of circular dichroism existing in the metasurface.
+The transmission coefficients of the RCP and LCP waves can be related directly to those of the linearly polarized waves as follows~\cite{Zhou_PhysRevB_2009}:

+where $\Lambda=\frac{1}{\sqrt{2}} $ is the change-of-basis matrix.
+The lower signs ``$+$'' and ``$-$'' are used to describe the RCP and LCP waves, respectively, and $T_{++}$ ($T_{--}$) and $T_{+-}$ ($T_{-+}$) are their co-polarization and cross-polarization transmission coefficients.

+Using the co-polarization and cross-polarization transmission coefficients, one can determine the polarization state of the transmitted field from the following well-known formulae: \cite{Collett_1993} $\tan 2\theta = U_2/U_1$ and $\sin 2\eta = U_3/U_0$, where $\theta$ is the polarization azimuth, $\eta$ is the ellipticity angle, and $U_j$ ($j = 0,\ldots,3$) are the Stokes parameters expressed in terms of the electric field components in the right-handed orthogonal coordinate system.
+According to the definition of the Stokes parameters, the ellipticity equals zero, $-\pi/4$, and $+\pi/4$ for linearly polarized, LCP, and RCP waves, respectively.
+In the case of $0<|\eta|<\pi/4$, the transmitted field is elliptically polarized.
+Then, circular dichroism can be defined as $CD=|T_{++}|^2- |T_{--}|^2$.